NucleusPowered/site-v1/docs/modules/home.md

 setting options.

 You can set an arbitary number of homes by setting the option `home-count` to the number of homes you wish the player/group to have.
-If you are using PermissionsEx, you can set the number of homes on a player using the command:

-You can set the number of homes on a player with a command
+If you are using PermissionsEx or PermissionManager, you can do it with a command.
  - PermissionsEx: `/pex user {user} option home-count {number}`
- - PermissionManager: `/pm users {users} set option home-count {number}`
+ - PermissionManager: `/pm users {users} set option home-count {number}` or `/pm groups {group} set option home-count {number}`

 Consult the permissions plugin's documentation for more information on how to do this.
 If you wish a player to have an unlimted number of homes, set the permission `nucleus.home.set.unlimted`.